 - To sum it up, the road to hell is paved with good intentions (of which the peace movement has many) but a lack of action now condemns people to life in its earthly equivalent.

 - And, of course, the road to hell is paved with good intentions…

 there will be hell to pay

-- informal Serious trouble will occur as a result of a previous action.Example sentences
+- informal Serious trouble will occur as a result of a previous or proposed action: when I got it wrong, there would be hell to payMore example sentences

 - But when they cross the wrong guy, there will be hell to pay.